Medicare IRMAA Calculator

 In that expression, is your total Part D cost, is the plan premium charged by your chosen drug plan, and is the IRMAA surcharge tied to your income bracket.
 Because both Part B and Part D surcharges change together when income crosses into a new band, a higher MAGI can affect more than one Medicare bill at the same time.

-Another useful way to describe the logic is as a threshold lookup.
+A threshold lookup describes the same logic from another angle.
 The calculator compares your MAGI against an ordered list of upper limits.
 As soon as it finds the first limit that your income does not exceed, it uses the surcharge attached to that limit.
 This is why the exact cutoff matters.
-A retiree at $96,500 of MAGI as a single filer owes no surcharge in this version of the table, while a retiree at $97,500 moves into the next bracket and pays both a Part B and Part D adjustment.
+A single filer at $96,500 of MAGI in this version of the table owes no surcharge, while a single filer at $97,500 moves into the next bracket and pays both a Part B and Part D adjustment.

 Suppose you are a single filer with a MAGI of $130,000.
 The calculator places that income in the $123,001 to $153,000 bracket.
 For Part B, the standard premium of $164.90 is increased by a $164.80 surcharge, giving a total monthly Part B premium of $329.70.
 If your drug plan charges $30 per month, you would then add the $31.50 Part D IRMAA surcharge for a total Part D cost of $61.50 per month.
 The page calculator does not ask for your Part D base premium, so it reports the surcharge separately and lets you add it to your own plan premium afterward.

-A second scenario shows why planning around thresholds matters.
+A second scenario shows why Medicare IRMAA planning matters before you finalize income moves.
 Imagine a married couple filing jointly with MAGI of $242,000.
 They remain below the next joint threshold of $246,000, so in this 2023 schedule they are in the bracket with a $65.90 Part B surcharge and a $12.20 Part D surcharge.
 If they realize another $6,000 of income late in the year, they cross into the next IRMAA tier.
 That change increases the Part B surcharge to $164.80 and the Part D surcharge to $31.50 for each affected Medicare beneficiary.
-In practice, that can mean a relatively modest extra income event produces a larger health-cost consequence than expected.
+In practice, a relatively modest extra income event can produce a much larger health-cost consequence than expected.

-Worked examples also help clarify a common misunderstanding: IRMAA is not retroactive to all earlier brackets the way a progressive income tax is structured.
+Worked examples also help clarify a common misunderstanding about IRMAA.
+It is not layered the way a progressive income tax works.
 You are not charged every lower surcharge on the way up.
 Instead, you land in one bracket, and that bracket determines the fixed monthly adjustment for the year in question.
-The planning challenge is therefore less about marginal percentages and more about staying aware of specific cliff-like thresholds.
+The planning challenge is therefore less about marginal percentages and more about staying aware of the specific cliff-like thresholds that trigger the next tier.

-This calculator is an educational estimator, not an official Medicare notice.
-It preserves the original hard-coded 2023 thresholds and the 2023 standard Part B premium of $164.90 so the published table, MathML explanation, and JavaScript output remain consistent with one another.
+This calculator is an educational estimator, not an official Medicare billing notice.
+It preserves the 2023 thresholds and the 2023 standard Part B premium of $164.90 that are embedded in the calculator so the published table, the formula explanation, and the JavaScript output remain aligned.
 If Medicare updates premiums or IRMAA breakpoints for a later year, the numbers on this page will not automatically adjust.
-That means you should treat the result as a scenario-planning tool for the bracket structure shown here, not as a guaranteed current-year quote.
+Treat the result as a planning tool for the bracket structure shown here, not as a guaranteed current-year quote.

 The tool also simplifies filing status choices to single and married filing jointly.
 Real Medicare determinations can involve other statuses and special rules, including higher thresholds for some categories and separate treatment for certain life events.
 In addition, the calculator does not estimate your total Part D premium because that amount depends on the specific prescription drug plan you choose.
 It only reports the Part D IRMAA surcharge that would be added on top of your plan premium.